rwc3030/morphvox_studio_pro_1001/architect_notes.md

 ## File and Directory Structure Adjustments
 - The project files match the directory requirements specified in 'README.md'.
 No structural issues were found.

+## Project Status Summary
+- **Completed Tasks:**
+  - Implemented validation for empty fields in the login form.
+  - Added a loading spinner to the login button during authentication.
+  - Enforced maximum length for username and password fields.

+- **Unresolved Issues:**
+  - Mechanism to limit the number of login attempts is not fully implemented.
+  - Error message handling for incorrect credentials needs refinement.

+- **Project Gaps:**
+  - Loading state implementation requires visual feedback for the user.